 If your playbook looks like a dense, 100-page textbook, your reps will never open it.
 The most effective playbooks are clear, concise, and easy to access.
 Complexity is the enemy of adoption.
 Your team is busy, and they need answers fast.
 If they have to sift through jargon and endless paragraphs to find a simple objection-handling script, they’ll just give up and wing it.
 Think of your playbook as a living document that should be simple to use and update.
 Focus on creating a practical, scannable guide that provides immediate value, not an academic thesis on your sales theory.

-Forgetting to Get Your Team's Input
+Forgetting to Involve Your Sales Team

 Building a playbook in a leadership silo is a recipe for failure.
 Your sales reps, marketers, and customer service teams are on the front lines every day.
 They have invaluable, real-world insights into what works and what doesn't.
 As Salesforce notes, it's crucial to gather a diverse team to ensure the playbook reflects reality.
 Excluding them not only means you miss out on their expertise, but it also kills any chance of buy-in.
 When your team helps build the playbook, they feel a sense of ownership and are far more likely to use it, defend it, and help you improve it over time.